rackerlabs/support-how-to/content/cloud-sites/managing-cloud-sites-email-dns-records.md

 DNS records are like "phone books" for the Internet and can be very useful when additional information is needed.
-They contain information about every registered domain on the web; such as where email should be sent and who is the domain's hosting provider.
-If you host your DNS with Rackspace, you can manage your DNS Records through the control panel.
+They contain information about every registered domain on the web, such as where email should be sent and who is the domain's hosting provider.
+If you host your DNS with Rackspace, you can manage your DNS records through the control panel.
-Let's take a look at the following steps below to see how this is done:
+Let's take a look at the following steps below to see how this is done.

-1. Log in to your control panel at [cp.rackspace.com](http://cp.rackspace.com);
+1. Log in to your control panel at [cp.rackspace.com](http://cp.rackspace.com).

 2. After you are logged in, mouse over the **Go to section** drop-down menu and select **Domains**.